Texas DWI and Motions to Revoke Probation.

 On the other hand, if the person says the violations are not true, then the State must prove up the violations.
 But notably, these hearings are less formal than a jury trial.
 And the judge has lots of flexibility on how to decide the case.

-What should I do if I get a DWI MTR?
+What should I do if I get an MTR for my DWI Case in Texas?

 Texas DWI Probation Defense.

-If you have a DWI MTR pending, then do not panic.
+If you have an MTR for a DWI, then do not panic.
 You have options.
 In many of these cases, your lawyer can work out a deal to keep you on probation.
-But this will depend on the judge, the prosecutor, and the rules you broke while on probation.

 Bexar County DWI Attorney Genaro R. Cortez.